althearao/local-voice-ai-agent/README.md

 ```
 Once running:

--   Type your input into the terminal/PowerShell window after You:
+-   Type your input into the terminal/PowerShell window
 -	The text is sent to your Ollama model
 -   The response is printed as text and spoken aloud using Kokoro TTS
 -   Press Enter on a blank line to exit the program